Life beyond the bars

 My love for money and attention from women pushed me further into the shadows.
 The need to sustain this lifestyle drove me to sell drugs, compounding the illegal activities I had been involved in since my teenage years.

-Eventually, my choices caught up with me, and in one devastating night, I lost everything: my wife, my two sons, and even my mother’s joy.
+Eventually, my choices caught up with me and in one devastating night the police raided my house.
+I lost everything: my wife, my two sons, and even my mother’s joy.
 The realization that I had broken my family left a lasting scar, and it was my mother’s unwavering prayers and visits to the prison that kept me going.

 One unforgettable moment was when I prayed fervently for my mother’s health and the chance to be by her side.
 God answered my prayer during a cooking competition in prison when I was allowed to cook for my mom and spend precious moments with her during an open visit.
-This strengthened my faith and showed me the depth of God’s love.
+This strengthened my faith and showed me the depth of God’s love and mercy.

 Accepting Christ wasn’t easy.
 It meant giving up the habits and friends that kept pulling me back into my old ways.
 But with God’s help, I replaced toxic relationships with a community of church brothers and sisters.
 The story of St. Paul, who once persecuted Christians and then became a devoted servant of Christ, resonated deeply with me.
 Like him, I found redemption and strength in God.